Naming your food truck is one of the most important things you will do…Get it right with these 17 tips

 You want to leave an impression and have a food truck name that your customers will go away remembering and hopefully tell their friends.

 3. Make sure people can easily pronounce it

 If you can’t pronounce it, I doubt very much your customer can.
 I made this mistake with a business in the past and it can be quite frustrating when you have to keep repeating the name of your business to customers and suppliers.

 This is a sure sign that people are confused with your food truck name.

 4. Be specific

-This may be a bit of a boring name but you get the ideas.
+This may be a boring name but you get the idea.
 People will know what type of food you sell.

 5. Be general if doing different types of food